furrukht10/Banking-App/README.md

 You can transfer, and request money from pre-existing accounts.
 Below are the current existing accounts:

+This program is fully JavaScript based and uses core concepts such as DOM manipulation, function, arrays, and array methods.

 ##
 Name: James May
 </br>Username (to Login): **jm**